zakagan/WordFormable/README.md

 5. If all partial strings (representing each set of unique characters in the token) exist in the base string, a formed word counter is incremented.

-6. The percentage of formed words is calculated based on the two counters, and returned via the commandline
+6. The percentage of formed words is calculated based on the two counters, and returned via the command line.
+The file is then closed.